-UOB periodically adjusts the price of the PRVI Pay facility, and we’ve seen prices from 1.8 to 2.1% historically.
-This could be a relatively cheap way of topping off your account if you’re just shy of a 5,000 UNI$ transfer block.
+While I’m of the opinion that 1.8 cents per mile is on the high side to pay, it could be a relatively cheap way of topping off your UNI$ balance if you’re just shy of a 5,000 UNI$ transfer block.

 Complimentary airport limo (AMEX only)

-By spending S$1,000 in foreign currency (excluding phone, mail or online transactions) in a calendar quarter, cardholders receive two complimentary airport limo transfers to Changi Airport (not “from”, mind- this is only for trips to the airport).
+By spending S$1,000 in foreign currency (excluding phone, mail or online transactions) in a calendar quarter, cardholders receive two complimentary airport limo transfers to Changi Airport.

 This is the lowest spending requirement of any card in Singapore, and even more generous than cards in the $120K segment.

 |UOB PRVI Miles AMEX||S$1K (FCY) per quarter for 2 rides||2 per quarter|